Camping & Diving – Ras Mohammed National Park, Egypt – Marsa Bareika

 Marsa Bareika is a large open bay in the Ras Mohammed National Park.
 The bay has a handful of moorings along its western beaches which are used by daily boats and the occasional safari boat overnight, but the rest of the bay is off-limits to boat-related activity, such as diving and snorkeling, due to the turtles that nest on certain beaches in the area throughout the year.
 It is usually a very quiet body of water.

 The popular daily snorkeling coach trips – heading to the most southern point of the Sinai, the Sinai Peninsula – bypass Marsa Barieka to visit the more well known beaches of Shark Observatory or Yolanda reef, and the mangroves and underground lake.
-Marsa Bareika is a no for such trips and, as such, its beaches are very quiet.
+Marsa Bareika is a no-no for such trips and, as such, its beaches are very quiet.

 On some of Marsa Bareika’s beaches you’ll find several eco-campsites run by the desert-savvy Bedouin.
 And I do mean eco-friendly.
 There is no electricity in the campsites for a start; light is provided in the first instance by the sun and later by candles.
 With no generator running to produce electricity, the only sounds at night are those of conversations, the water lapping at the edge of the beach and, during winter, the crackle of a campfire.
 The campsites create no light pollution; so at night you have a real good view of our portion of the Milky Way and shooting stars galore.